successible/cleanslate/README.md

 NEXT_PUBLIC_CONTACT_EMAIL=XXX
 ```

-3. Create a web service that builds and deploys the `Dockerfile` in the [Clean Slate repo](https://github.com/successible/cleanslate) on updates to `main`.
-We recommend Render.com.
+1. Create a web service linked to build from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
+Configure it for Docker and to deploy the `./Dockerfile`.
+We recommend Render.com because it fairly priced and automates this process.
 Make sure to add the following environmental variables.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com